archlinux/aurweb/.gitlab/issue_templates/Bug.md

+### Checklist

+This bug template is meant to provide bug issues for code existing in the aurweb repository.
+This bug template is **not meant** to handle bugs with user-uploaded packages.

+To work out a bug you have found in a user-uploaded package, contact the package's maintainer first.
+If you receive no response, file the relevent package request against it so TUs can deal with cleanup.

+- [ ] I confirm that this is an issue with aurweb's code and not a user-uploaded package.
 - [ ] I have described the bug in complete detail in the [Description](#description) section.
 - [ ] I have specified steps in the [Reproduction](#reproduction) section.